President & CEO

 The Museum of Aviation is a non-Federal entity.
 It is not a part of the Department of Defense or any of its components and it has no governmental status.

-- STEM Training Academy for Teachers offered by NASA Regional Educator Resource Center
+- Professional Development STEM Workshop Series offered by NASA Regional Educator Resource Center

 Programs for Grades Pre-K through 12 include: